United Terra Enterprises PLC Proposed Work Plan For Visoka Approved By Regulatory Body (AKBN) And State-Run Albpetrol.

 Present at the Advisory Committee meeting were representatives from the Group, Albpetrol, AKBN and the Ministry of Infrastructure and Energy.
 During the meeting, the Group presented an overview of its operational activities for the WPB.

-If you would like additional information , contact the Company either via email ...rprises or by telephone at +423 236 40 10.
+If you would like additional information , contact the Company either via email [email protected] or by telephone at +423 236 40 10.

 Legal Disclaimer: